• Home

 These details will be published in the exhibition guide and other promotions including on www.sustainableneighbourhoods.org.au and other digital media.

-Artists must give permission for photos of artworks to be used for promotional purposes.
+It is a condition of entering this exhibition that artists give permission for photos of artworks to be used for promotional purposes.

 Artwork transport, delivery and collection

 Artists must deliver their artworks to the exhibition space during the delivery period during business hours for inclusion in the exhibition.
-The tentative delivery period will be during the week of 27 September.
+The tentative delivery period will be during the week of 13 October 2024.
 The timing will be confirmed with successful artists closer to the date.

 Sale of artworks